CDECatapult/NGSI-import/README.md

 "marketplace_username": "",
 "marketplace_oauth2_token": "",
 "brand":"",
-"fiware_service":""
+"fiware_service":"",
+"fiware_path":""
 ```

 - `marketplace_url`: the url of the marketplace (e.g, http://marketplace.eu:8004).
 - `proxy_url`: the url of the PEP proxy used to protect the data sources (e.g, http://wilmaPepProxy.eu:7000).
-- `application_id`: the OAuth2 client ID of the Orion Context Broker registered on the Identity Management (e.g, 53626045d3bd4f8c84487f77944fa586).
+- `application_id`: the OAuth2 client ID of the Historical API registered on the Identity Management (e.g, 53626045d3bd4f8c84487f77944fa586).
 - `marketplace_username`: the Username of the user that will be considerd the data provider for the imported data sources on the marketplace (e.g, mario).
-Please note that this user must have the role `data_provider` for the Orion Context Broker application on the IdM.
+Please note that this user must have the role `data_provider` for the Historical API application on the IdM.
 - `marketplace_auth2_token`: the Access Token of the user above after authenticating on the IoT Data Marketplace portal (e.g, oykjWSK32a3zQils7et9cD4FPeNpsI).
 You can find this token under the section `Settings` on the IoT Data Marketplace portal.
 - `marketplace_url`: the brand used to fill the data source specifications in the marketplace (e.g, Manchester).
-- `fiware_service`: the Fiware-Service used on the Orion Context Broker while registering the NGSI entities (e.g, manchester).
+- `fiware_service`: the Fiware-Service used on the Historical API while registering the NGSI entities (e.g, manchester).
+It can be empty if not used.
+- `fiware_path`: the Fiware-Path used on the Historical API while registering the NGSI entities (e.g, /).
 It can be empty if not used.

 As an example: